meridianarc/griptape-docs/docs/core-features/contracts.md

 ## Instantiating contracts

-Once you have a contract definition, you can _instantiate_ the contract by using the `createContract` helper method:
+Once you have a contract definition, you can create an _instaciator_ of the contract by using the `createContract` helper method:

 ```js
 import { createContract } from '@stakeordie/griptape-vue.js'